 Allow Offline Access: Enable this setting to allow applications to ask for refresh tokens for the API.

 If you have machine-to-machine applications, they will appear in a list on this tab.
 Use the toggles to authorize applications in the list.
 To learn more, read Register Machine-to-Machine Applications.

-You can choose an application to test with the API.
-To learn how to create a test machine-to-machine application for Management API testing, read Create Machine-to-Machine Applications for Testing.
+A test application is automatically created by Auth0 to allow to tests with the API.
+To learn how to create more test machine-to-machine applications for Management API testing, read Create Machine-to-Machine Applications for Testing.